Understanding Food Sensitivity

 When to Consider Food Sensitivity Testing

-Individuals may consider food sensitivity testing when they experience persistent, unexplained symptoms that appear to fluctuate with dietary intake.
+Individuals may consider food sensitivity testing when they experience persistent concerns that seem to fluctuate with dietary intake.
 These may include digestive irregularities, bloating, skin changes, fatigue, or headaches.
+Since delayed reactions can take time to appear, pinpointing a specific food through observation alone is often difficult.

 How to Interpret Food Sensitivity Test Results